-72-Eligibility for nomination for the position of President
+75 - Eligibility for nomination for the position of President

-- (1) To be eligible to nominate for the position of President, a person must: - (a) have previously officially served in one of the positions listed in clauses 15 and 16; and - (b) not have been removed from the Committee at any time in any year; and - (c) not have contravened any provisions of the Corporations Act 2001 (Cth) or committed any indictable offence of any law of the Commonwealth or the States or Territories of Australia. - (2) If no person satisfies clause 69(a), then that clause shall not apply.
+- (1) To be eligible to nominate for the position of President, a person must: - (a) have previously officially served in one of the positions listed in clause 16; and - (b) not have been removed from the Committee at any time in any year; and - (c) not have contravened any provisions of the Corporations Act 2001 (Cth) or committed any indictable offence of any law of the Commonwealth or the States or Territories of Australia. - (2) If no person satisfies clause 75(1), then that clause shall not apply.

-73 -Eligibility for nomination for position of International Student Representative
+76 -Eligibility for nomination for position of International Student Representative